ffluxus/ffluxus/initial-questions.md

 9. What is a public place which you don't want anyone to know that you go to?
 10. in the last week, what is the most important thing that has happened to you in a public place?
 10b. in the last year?
+11. what's a public place where you get dressed up to go.
+12. what's a public place you would not want to get dressed up for?